 In addition to pretreatment care, your periodontist or dental professional will likely recommend an at-home oral hygiene routine.
 Daily oral hygiene will provide comfort, reduce the risk of infection by periodontal bacteria, and minimize the effects of complications caused by your cancer treatment.
 In addition to the oral hygiene routine tailored by your periodontist or dental professional, below are some tips to help you keep your mouth as comfortable and healthy as possible:

-Even though pretreatment and daily oral hygiene can go a long way toward keeping your mouth comfortable and disease-free during cancer treatment, sometimes it’s hard to keep the negative effects at bay.
+Even though pretreatment and daily oral hygiene can go a long way toward keeping your mouth comfortable and disease-free during cancer treatment, sometimes its hard to keep the negative effects at bay.
 If you are experiencing a problem, there are a few easy steps you can take to minimize discomfort and the harm it causes.

 Chemotherapy and radiation can decrease your salivary secretion, causing excessive dryness in the mouth.
 A dry mouth could increase your susceptibility to oral infections.
 Keep your mouth moist and stimulate saliva flow by: